patrickcping/pingone-go-sdk-v2/management/docs/FormFieldFlowButton.md

 ### NewFormFieldFlowButton

-`func NewFormFieldFlowButton(type_ EnumFormFieldType, position FormFieldCommonPosition, label string, ) *FormFieldFlowButton`
+`func NewFormFieldFlowButton(type_ EnumFormFieldType, position FormFieldCommonPosition, key string, label string, ) *FormFieldFlowButton`

 NewFormFieldFlowButton instantiates a new FormFieldFlowButton object This constructor will assign default values to properties that have it defined,